ethereum/go-ethereum/docs/_getting-started/dev-mode.md

 ![Remix-compiler](/static/images/remix-compiler.png)

 Below the Solidity icon is a fourth icon that includes the Ethereum logo.
 Clicking this opens the Deploy menu.
 In this menu, Remix can be configured to connect to the local Geth node.
-In the drop-down menu labelled `ENVIRONMENT`, select `Injected Web3`.
+In the drop-down menu labelled `ENVIRONMENT`, select `External Http Provider`.
 This will open an information pop-up with instructions for configuring Geth - these can be ignored as they were completed earlier in this tutorial.
-However, at the bottom of this pop-up is a box labelled `Web3 Provider Endpoint`.
-This should be set to Geth's 8545 port on `localhost` (`127.0.0.1:8545`).
+However, at the bottom of this pop-up is a box labelled `External Http Provider Endpoint`.
+This should be set to Geth's `http://localhost:8545` or `http://127.0.0.1:8545`.
 Click OK.
 The `ACCOUNT` field should automatically populate with the address of the account created earlier using the Geth Javascript console.

 ![Remix-deploy](/static/images/remix-deploy.png)